Systems Online

 Formalization of meaning as invariance under admissible transformations.
 Includes Gödel encoding, semantic descent, and logical execution systems.

-Deterministic Semantic Infrastructure
+Deterministic Infrastructure Systems

 Executable systems enforcing invariant structure in operational environments.
 Systems are deterministic, auditable, and structurally complete.